Why did you decide to open a Fall Community Soccer season?

 What are your mask requirements?

 All Cutters Staff, Trainers, and Volunteer Coaches are required to wear masks at all times.
 No exceptions.
-Players are asked to wear masks while traveling to and from their vehicles and when sitting on the sidelines of practices/games.
-Any parents or family members attending any Cutters Community event will also be required to wear masks at all times.
+Players are asked to wear masks while traveling to/from their vehicles and when sitting on the sidelines of practices/games.
+Players are not required to wear masks while actively playing, although we support any child who chooses to do so.
+Any parents or family members attending any Cutters Community event are also STRONGLY encouraged to wear masks at all times.
 (See additional information about spectators below.)

 What if my child or someone in my household tests positive for COVID-19?